Are you considering selling your website and want to know how much you may be able to get for it when you sell?

 So now that you have the perspective of buyers you can then calculate the value of your website.

-First you need to determine your net profit.
-You calculate this by taking your total sales/earnings and then subtract all your expenses from that figure, which will give you your net profit.
-Do this for the last twelve months earnings, known as trailing twelve months earnings (TTM).
+First, you need to determine your net profit.
+You calculate this by taking your total sales/earnings and then subtracting all your expenses from that figure, which will give you your net profit.
+Do this for the last twelve months’ earnings, known as trailing twelve months’ earnings (TTM).

 Then you need to apply a multiplier to your TTM earnings.

-Generally newer sites will sell for 1-1.5X earnings.
-More established sites 1.5-2.5X earnings.
-And high risk sites 0.5-1X earnings.
-Websites can sell for out of those ranges however they are normally an exception to the rule.
+Generally, newer sites will sell for 1-2X earnings.
+More established sites 2-4X earnings.
+And high-risk sites might only go for 1X earnings.
+Websites can sell out of those ranges however they are normally an exception to the rule.

-This data is based off over $1,000,000 worth of transactions over the past few years.
+This data is based on over $1,000,000 worth of transactions over the past few years.